hamax97/hamax97.github.io/README.md

 ## About Me

 I'm a software engineer passionate for acquiring a deep understanding of technology and use that understanding to solve complex and interesting problems.
-I have 1+ year of experience testing REST APIs, websites, and event driven architectures using JMeter, Python, and Sitespeed.
+I have 2 years of experience testing REST APIs, websites, and event driven architectures using JMeter, Python, and Sitespeed.
 I love nature and hip-hop music.